AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 ## **6. Agile Methodologies** ##
 The team has used the Agile Methodology to continuously develop the following report, situational analysis, models, diagrams and benefits for the proposed call management system.
 Iterations are conducted through weekly virtual online team meetings where individual progressions are voiced, potential issues are raised and tasks are assigned for the following scrum iteration.
 Each individual within the team is self-organised meaning that given their task, they have the decision on how they would like to accomplish their work.
 Assigned roles for this project are as follows: the Product Owner (Subject Coordinator), the Scrum Master (Andrew Do), and the Development Team (Adam Kondonis, Louis Henderson, and Nimrod Ktalav).

 The weekly sprints for this agile process are the periods that each task is assigned from the backlog.
 At the beginning, a sprint planning forecasted the product backlog of items that needed to be completed including the problem analysis, design thinking process and required model diagrams.
 The sprint review was taken place to ensure that the project is aligning with the user requirements from the product owner.
-Lastly, the sprint retrospective occured at the end of each sprint to examine the ways that the team could improve the features of the call system.
+Lastly, the sprint retrospective occurred at the end of each sprint to examine the ways that the team could improve the features of the call system.
 With each backlogged item, there is an associated user story as shown in Section 8.
-The finalisation of the agile process occured when every member of the team has unanimously agreed that there is no more work to do.
+The finalisation of the agile process occurred when every member of the team has unanimously agreed that there is no more work to do.

 ## **7. Key Assumptions** ##
 * The travel company has sufficient funding to implement the new call management information system.